rodrisan/Spencerian-Cursive/README.md

 This type has been desigened base on
 *[Compendium of Real Pen Work](https://www.iampeth.com/pdf/compendium-real-pen-work)* and *[New Standard Practical Penmanship](https://www.iampeth.com/pdf/new-standard-practical-penmanship)*.

+*Note: this project is ongoing and it is not yet functional.*

 ### Demo Image

 ### Demo Web Page